houjinyan/GoogleMedia/README.md

 # GoogleMedia
-You can use this repo in a very easy way.Just import and run!
+You can use this repo in a very easy way.Just import, add some paths of pictures and run!